Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 Adult bedbugs and their eggs won’t die at the same time.
 The eggs are killed at any temperature between 108 to 115 degrees Fahrenheit.

 However, the bed bug dies instantly if exposed to any instant temperature around 123 to 130 degrees Fahrenheit.

 Bed bug killing temperature may vary from place to place due to the following factors:

-- Altitude – When operating a dryer in high altitude, you will need to use a higher temperature input as compared to those in low altitude areas.
+- Altitude – When operating a dryer at high altitude, you will need to use a higher temperature input than those in low altitude areas.

-- Climatic conditions – Hot desert climate need low dryer working temperature to enable it to reach optimal heating while a cold rainy climate will need would call for a higher working temperature.
+- Climatic conditions – Hot desert climate need low dryer working temperature to enable it to reach optimal heating.
+In contrast, a cold rainy climate will call for a higher working temperature.

 Check Out: Baby Bed Bugs

 Can dryer kill germs?

 Absolutely!
 We know that bacteria cause most of the germs.
 At a temperature of 100 degrees Fahrenheit, most bacteria will be dead.